 MESC is a true community club.
 We want you to attend to support your child and the team, while offering your

 services to assist when rostered by the Team Manager, whether that to be assisting the coach, bringing a half time

-revitalising snack, in the canteen, or where your skills may help the club.
+revitalising snack or where your skills may help the club.
 We encourage all parents to help support

 the club by volunteering for a committee role, or just even assist with one of the many tasks that need to be

 Is there any training outside of the team training?